-Sometimes telangectasia and ROSACEA will appear together.
+Sometimes telangiectasia and ROSACEA will appear together.
 Reducing the appearance of the blood vessels using electrolysis may initially trigger a rosacea attack.
-However this is relatively rare and only a temporary consequence of the long-term positive results.
+However, this is relatively rare and only a temporary consequence of the long-term positive results.

 Campbell de Morgan Spots

 These vascular blemishes are also known as Cherry Angioma or Blood Spots.
-They look slightly raised or dome shaped and there isn’t a specific reason for their appearance.
-They’re mostly seen on the body of middle aged and elderly clients.
-Small ones can disappear at time of treatment.
+They look slightly raised or dome-shaped and there isn’t a specific reason for their appearance.
+They’re mostly seen on the body of middle-aged and elderly clients.
+Small ones can disappear at the time of treatment.